Powellism

 Powellism is the name given to the political views of Conservative and Ulster Unionist politician Enoch Powell.
 They derive from his High Tory and libertarian outlook.

 According to the Oxford English Dictionary, the word Powellism was coined by The Economist on 17 July 1965.
 However, the day before, Iain Macleod had reviewed a book of Powell's speeches entitled A Nation Not Afraid in The Spectator in which he mentioned the word:

 Enoch Powell has the finest mind in the House of Commons.
 The best trained and the most exciting.
 There is an attitude of mind which can be called "Powellism" and it is excellent that now we have the evidence collected in a book.

-The word was originally used to describe Powell's views on economics, and Powell offered his own definition: "[Powellism is] an almost unlimited faith in the ability of the people to get what they want through peace, capital, profit and a competitive market".
+The word was originally used to describe Powell's views on economics.
+Powell offered his own definition: "[Powellism is] an almost unlimited faith in the ability of the people to get what they want through peace, capital, profit and a competitive market".